Full Circle (Doctor Who): Plot

-The Outlers, including Login's daughter Keara, materialize onto the Starliner.
-The Doctor and Adric take the TARDIS to rescue Romana, whom they leave in her room.
-Back on the Starliner, the Doctor is appalled when chief scientist Dexeter starts to perform vivisection experiments on the Marshchild, which escapes and kills both Dexeter and itself.
-The Doctor accuses the Deciders of hiding the fact that the Starliner no longer needs repairs and is ready to depart, to which Nefred explains that nobody knows how to fly it.
-Meanwhile, a possessed Romana leaves the TARDIS and begins letting hordes of Marshmen through the Starliner's lower decks.
+The Outlers materialize onto the Starliner.
+The Doctor and Adric rescue Romana, who becomes possessed after being bitten.
+Back on the Starliner, the Doctor is appalled when chief scientist Dexeter performs vivisection experiments on the Marshchild, who escapes and kills both Dexeter and itself.
+The Doctor reveals that the Starliner no longer needs repairs and is ready to depart, to which Nefred responds that nobody knows how to fly it.
+Meanwhile, Romana begins letting hordes of Marshmen through the Starliner's lower decks.

-The Doctor, Adric, Varsh, and Keara hide in Dexeter's lab.
-Meanwhile, Nefred is fatally injured, and tells Login and Garif that they cannot return to Terradon because they have never been there.
-As Romana breaks into the lab, the Doctor cures her and sends Adric and Varsh to force the Marshmen off the ship with cylinders pure oxygen, which they have discovered is toxic to them.
-As they do so, Varsh is killed by the Marshmen.
+Nefred is fatally injured, and reveals that they do not descend from Terradonians.
+The Doctor cures Romana and sends Adric and Varsh to force the Marshmen off the ship with cylinders of oxygen, leading to Varsh's death.
 The Doctor and the cured Romana examine the cells of the spiders, Marshmen, and Alzarians, and notice their similarity.
-The Doctor realizes that the Alzarians are not from Terradon, but are rather the descendants of Marshmen who quickly evolved to resemble the original, now-dead Terradonians.
-He tells Login to pump oxygen into the corridors, which forces the Marshmen outside.
-Once they are gone, the Doctor shows the two remaining Deciders how to pilot the ship.
-As the Starliner takes off, the Doctor explains to Romana that they have travelled through a Charged Vaccum Emboidment (CVE) and are now trapped in the smaller universe of E-Space.
+The Doctor realizes that the Alzarians are descendants of Marshmen who quickly evolved to resemble the Terradonians.
+The Marshmen are forced off the ship.
+The Doctor shows the two remaining Deciders how to pilot the ship.
+As the Starliner takes off, the Doctor explains to Romana that they are now trapped in the smaller universe of E-Space.